Mycroft (software)

 Mycroft is a free and open-source software virtual assistant that uses a natural language user interface.
 Its code was formerly copyleft, but is now under a permissive license.
-It is named after a fictional computer from 1966 science fiction novel The Moon Is a Harsh Mistress.
+It was named after a fictional computer from the 1966 science fiction novel The Moon Is a Harsh Mistress.

+Unusually for a voice-controlled assistant, Mycroft did all of its processing locally, not on a cloud server belonging to the vendor.
+It could access online resources, but it could also function without an internet connection.

+In early 2023, Mycroft AI ceased development due to lawsuit by patent troll.
+A community-driven platform continues with OpenVoiceOS.

 History

 Inspiration for Mycroft came when Ryan Sipes and Joshua Montgomery were visiting a makerspace in Kansas City, MO, where they came across a simple and basic intelligent virtual assistant project.
 They were interested in the technology, but did not like its inflexibility.
-Montgomery believes that the burgeoning industry of intelligent personal assistance poses privacy concerns for users and has promised that Mycroft will protect privacy through its open source machine learning platform.
+Montgomery believes that the burgeoning industry of intelligent personal assistance poses privacy concerns for users, and has promised that Mycroft will protect privacy through its open source machine learning platform.

-Mycroft AI, Inc., has won several awards including the prestigious Techweek's KC Launch competition in 2016.
+Mycroft AI, Inc., has won several awards, including the prestigious Techweek's KC Launch competition in 2016.
 They were part of the Sprint Accelerator 2016 class in Kansas City and joined 500 Startups Batch 20 in February 2017.
 The company accepted a strategic investment from Jaguar Land Rover during this same time period.
 The company had raised more than $2.5 million from institutional investors before they opted to offer shares of the company to the public through StartEngine, an equity crowdfunding platform.

+In early 2023, Mycroft AI ceased development.